 During his Top Ten of 2011 list, Yahtzee hands out praise to Sucker Punch for tying up Infamous while giving it a spot on his Top 5, but mentions that if a sequel is made he'll give the reward over to Minecraft.
 Be careful what you wish for, Yahtzee...

 One of his Extra Punctuation columns discussed the idea of easily creating a difficulty curve by starting the player off with a lot of powers, and then having them lose them as the game progresses.
-Seems like the developers behind Project Maiden were thinking along those exact lines.
+Seems like the developers behind Project Maiden and the Lifeline DLC for State of Decay were both thinking along those exact lines.

 As many can agree on, the "Next Gen Buyer's Guide" video became hilariously outdated by the time E3 2013 rolled around.